Eddie Hayward: 1953 Derby Trial and Kentucky Derby

 As at 2011, Hayward's win with Dark Star in the Kentucky Derby remains one of the biggest upsets in the history of the race.
-The loss by Native Dancer would be the only one of his twenty-two race career that would see the horse be inducted in the National Museum of Racing and Hall of Fame.
+The loss by Native Dancer was the only one of his twenty-two race career that saw the horse inducted into the National Museum of Racing and Hall of Fame.
 In the second leg of the U.S. Triple Crown, Dark Star suffered a bowed tendon in the Preakness Stakes and finished fifth.
-The injury ended his racing career and he was retired to stud.
+The injury ended his racing career, and he was retired to stud.

-Eddie Hayward resigned from Cain Hoy Stable in December 1954 and took over as trainer for a racing partnership headed by Dallas Cowboys owner Clint Murchison.
-He would add to his clientele with the Circle M Farm of Edward S. Moore and in the 1970s took over training of future Hall of Fame inductee Forego for the Lazy F Ranch stable when Sherrill Ward fell seriously ill in 1975.
+Hayward resigned from Cain Hoy Stable in December 1954 and took over as trainer for a racing partnership headed by Dallas Cowboys owner Clint Murchison.
+He added to his clientele with the Circle M Farm of Edward S. Moore and in the 1970s took over training of future Hall of Fame inductee Forego for the Lazy F Ranch stable when Sherrill Ward fell seriously ill in 1975.

-Living in Franklin Square, New York, Eddie Hayward died in 1983 at age seventy-nine.
+Living in Franklin Square, New York, Hayward died in 1983 at age seventy-nine.